bbkbarbar/Arduino-SSD1306Ascii/README.md

 Global variables <b>use 53 bytes (2%) of </b>dynamic <b>memory</b>, leaving 1,995
 bytes for local variables.
 Maximum is 2,048 bytes.

+## Installion

+- Clone or [download as a .zip file](https://github.com/bbkbarbar/Arduino-SSD1306Ascii/archive/master.zip) and unpack this repository directly into  "libraries" folder of Arduino IDE (e.g.: *c:\Program Files (x86)\Arduino\libraries\* )
+- Restart Arduino IDE.
+- Now you can find and use this library from *Sketch > Include library > "SSD1306Ascii"*

 ## Collaboration
 This library is still in development so the API and features may change.
 The library may have bugs. <br>